Sushmit-Biswas/hack-nite/README.md

 ## 📜 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details (if one exists, otherwise state MIT).
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---